A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: XAI techniques to explain image, text and graph classification models: Layer-wise relevance propagation (LRP)

 One of the challenges of LRP is to find a neighbouring point $\tilde{\mathbf{x}}$ of $\mathbf{x}$, for which $f(\tilde{\mathbf{x}}) = 0$ (root point).
 A good root point is one that removes the elements of a datapoint $\mathbf{x}$ that cause $f(\mathbf{x})$ to be positive.
 For example, in the case of object detection and a classifier that discriminates between images containing an object and images that do not, an optimization method should look for a similar image that contains an object not recognizable from the classifier - hence the output $f(\tilde{\mathbf{x}}) = 0$.
 Examples of such images are some that contain blur or have parts that are relevant for the recognition of the object replaced with gray/black (non-informative) pixels.

 The main difference between Grad-CAM and LRP is that although both of them compute gradients, the first one computes the gradient concerning the feature maps activations of CNNs, whereas the second one does it also for other types of architectures, not necessarily CNNs, and it is done in a per-neuron basis.
 Although also a heatmapping method, Grad-CAM does not compute relevances per se, but rather tries to locate the part of the input image that is responsible for the predicted label.
-Grad-CAM is only applied onto that architecture, whereas LRP has shown to be more universal.
+Grad-CAM is only applied onto that architecture (with an exception of Graph Convolutional Neural Networks \cite{pope2019explainability}), whereas LRP has shown to be more universal.